songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_deployments.md

 ```

 The output should be:
-as

 ```
 pod/awesome-app created
 ```

-Use kubectl get pods --namespace <namespace>` in order to show the running Pod:
+Use kubectl get pods --namespace <namespace>` to show the running Pod:

 ```bash
 kubectl get pod awesome-app --namespace <namespace>